 Roselle is a robust and thriving industry in India: In fact, the country is the fourth largest exporter of roselle plant parts to Germany and the fifth largest exporter of plant parts to the US for the nation’s thriving tea companies.

 One reason for the number of roselle plants in India is the stalk’s ability to produce “mesta,” or, a tough fiber resembling jute.
-Roselle plants for the purposes of producing fiber are technically H. sabdariffa var. altissima, and edible roselles are H. sabdariffa var. rubra.
+The roselle plant types for the purposes of producing fiber are technically H. sabdariffa var. altissima, and edible roselles are H. sabdariffa var. rubra.

 Where to find Roselle in India

-Roselles are not the easiest fruits for consumers in India to find.
-Roselles flower in October and harvest lasts mostly in December.
+Roselles are not the easiest fruits for consumers to find in India, but they flower in October and harvest lasts mostly in December.
 The annual growing season is quite short (the gorgeous white flower lasts on the roselle for only a single day), but the brevity is offset by the prolific nature of the plants.
 A single plant may produce up to 250 roselles.

 Checking for Ripeness in Roselle

 Roselles are best plucked when the calyces (the petal-like parts of a roselle) are cheerfully red with a waxy appearance, but the interior capsule is green.
 As the calyces ripen, they go from green to red, and lastly become shrunken and dark.
 The white flower should fall from the calyx, but the pod inside should not open.
 If the pod opens, the calyx deteriorates rapidly.
 The stems should snap easily—if the stems have turned tough, then they’re overdue for picking.
-Begin near the bottom of the plant, as it ripens from the bottom up.
+Begin snipping the roselles near the bottom of the plant, as they ripen on the plant from the bottom up.
 Additionally, morning is the best time to harvest the fruit.

 Taste of Roselle

 Roselles can be eaten raw, but nobody would sit to enjoy a bowl of roselles with the same gusto as eating a bowl of grapes.
-Each fresh fruit is tart, resembling a cranberry with its sour notes and hints of sweetness.
+Each fresh fruit is tart and tangy, resembling a cranberry with its sour notes and hints of sweetness.
 The texture is akin to a slightly crispier piece of dehydrated fruit leather: a bit chewy yet dense and compact.